Government Authorities & Corporate law

 In addition, a subsidy can be withdrawn as a sanction.
 This makes the terrain of subsidy grants rather bumpy.
 Legaltree advises granters of subsidies in the drafting of the subsidy regulation, the subsidy decisions and decrees.
 Recipients of subsidies may count on our expertise when explaining the subsidy terms and conditions, the transfer of the subsidy or a threatened termination.
 We do this for a variety of clients, amongst others, those in the health sector, the transport sector, education and research, and the culture sector.

-State aid is (financial) assistance from government for an enterprise or branch, for example, in the form of a subsidy or the possibility to buy land more cheaply from the government.
+State aid is (financial) assistance from government for a company or branch, for example, in the form of a subsidy or the possibility to buy land more cheaply from the government.
 This assistance is prohibited in many cases as it can lead to unfair competition.
 Member States, therefore, are required to report State aid to the European Commission.
 If the Commission approves of the aid measure, the prohibition will not apply.

 There are exceptions to the State aid prohibition.
 Since 2014, for example, there has been an exemption for regional aid, investment aid and the small and medium-sized companies, aid for the construction of broadband networks, protection of the environment and for employers with a disadvantage on the labour market.
 Do you need advice?
 Legaltree is standing ready for you.